rma010101/rev14-session_002B_kafka_mongo_multi_consumer/README.md

 - `producer.js`: Sends order messages to Kafka topic with order details (orderId, productId, quantity).
 - `consumer.js`: Listens for order messages, updates product stock in MongoDB, and uses Redis for caching product data. **Run 2 instances** for multi-consumer setup.
 - `package.json`: Node.js dependencies and project configuration.
+- `producer.bat` (optional): Windows batch file to run the producer with helpful messages and pause.
+- `consumer.bat` (optional): Windows batch file to run the consumer with helpful messages and pause.

 ## Key Features